GenderDysphoria/GenderDysphoria.fyi/public/gdb/second-puberty-masc.md

 ### Voice Drop

 Androgens cause the tissue that comprises the vocal chords to thicken and harden, permanently lowering the pitch of the voice.
+This is not a very fast change, but rather incremental over the first few years.
+Some people do not experience any voice change at all, it varies person to person.
+The change will not be drastic, if you are a soprano you are not going to become a bass, but it could bring you down to a contralto or tenor.

-This is not a very fast change, but is incremental over the first year or two.
-This does *not* mean that you will automatically become read as having a male voice, however, as pitch is only piece of how people gender voice.
+This does *not* mean that your voice will automatically become read as male.
+Pitch is only a piece of how people gender voice, and the way you speak plays a much larger role.
 Vocal training will be needed to amplify resonance and change speaking style.

 ### Changes in Body Temperature Placement